rackerlabs/support-how-to/content/how-to/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip/index.md

         collisions:0 txqueuelen:0
         RX bytes:256853 (256.8 KB) TX bytes:256853 (256.8 KB)

-9. (Master) Turn on the eth0 interface by running the following command:
+9. (Primary) Turn on the eth0 interface by running the following command:

         sudo ifconfig eth0 up

-10. (Master) Restore the shared IP address to the master instance by running the following command (using the gateway address from step 4):
+10. (Primary) Restore the shared IP address to the primary instance by running the following command (using the gateway address from step 4):

         route add default gw <gateway-address>